 2. Work Sharp Knife & Tool Sharpener

 Boasting a professional-like sharpening quality, the Work Sharp Knife & Tool Sharpener is a must-have for chefs and those who like to do projects around the house.
 The robust sharpener comes with a variety of belts to sharpen any kitchen knife or item in your toolbox, including Coarse (P80), Medium (P220) and Fine (6000) belts, all of which can be replaced to extend the life of the sharpener.
-A kitchen knife guide is included, which can sharpen kitchen knives on a 40-degree angle.
+A kitchen knife guide is included, which can sharpen kitchen knives at a 40-degree angle.
 The Work Sharp Knife & Tool Sharpener is ideal for anyone looking for a sharpener to tackle any edge around the house, including kitchen knives, lawn and garden tools, outdoor knives, and even lawnmower blades.

 Pros: Can be used for a variety of knives and blades, includes several belts for added longevity.